skipifzero/SkipIfZero.github.io/_posts/2019-05-02-single-chunk-game-state-part2.md

 3. Because of how `C++` compilation works, the template [definition](https://en.cppreference.com/w/cpp/language/definition) usually need to be in a header file (`.h`) instead of a compilation unit (`.cpp`).
 This means that the template need to be compiled for each compilation unit (`.cpp`) it is used in, multiplying the cost of compilation.

 4. They are hard to debug.
-The errors generated can be ridiculusly hard to read and understand.
+The errors generated can be ridiculously hard to read and understand.

 5. They have a tendency to spread and infect the rest of your codebase.
 If you have a templated type which you want to operate on with a function, you usually have to make that function a template itself so you can operate on all variants of that type.
 Etc.